 Another view of Mount Angeles and Hurricane Ridge Road

-After walking across the ridge, you have the option to hike the spur trail to Sunrise Point.
-This detour adds 0.2 miles onto the hike.
-The view from Sunrise Point is nice but honestly, I don’t think you lose much by skipping it.
+At the top of the ridge, you’ll reach a junction with the short spur trail to Sunrise Point.
+The detour adds an additional 0.2 miles round-trip (making this section of the hike a total of 0.5 miles).
+The view from Sunrise Point is nice, but I don’t think you lose much by skipping it.
 Here is the view to help you decide.

 View from Sunrise Point

 Continue past the spur trail to Sunrise Point.
-The trail goes by two different names, based on trail maps I have seen and online reports: the Sunrise Point Trail and the Klahhane Ridge Trail.
+The trail goes by several different names, based on trail maps I have seen and online reports: the Sunrise Point Trail, the Hurricane Ridge Trail, and the Klahhane Ridge Trail.

 Looking back along the trail towards the Hurricane Ridge Visitor Center.